This Or That? Ylang Ylang Oils

 |Distilled and collected after 30 minutes - 1 hour||

 Ylang Ylang I is the second fraction, directly following Ylang Ylang Extra, and is distilled for approximately three hours.
 It contains a balanced amount of Ylang’s most common constituents, making it a good choice for easing anxiety as well as boosting mood.
 This variety has a sweeter, greener aroma than other fractions.

 Ylang Ylang Complete

 Ylang Ylang Complete can refer to Ylang oil that is the product of 6 hours of distillation or a blend of fractions.
 At Edens Garden, we offer a Ylang Ylang Complete that’s been distilled for 6 hours.
 It contains a high amount of heavier aromatic molecules like beta-caryophyllene and germacrene, giving it an aroma that’s deep and floral with fruity notes.
-This variety is often chosen for its aphrodisiac and skin care benefits.
+This variety is often chosen for its aphrodisiac and skin and hair care benefits.